HorizenOfficial/evm-documentation/docs/new_horizen/02-mainchain/05-on_chain_logic.md

 ```

 ## Pallets
-Three pallets have been developed and introduced in the runtime in order to accommodate the requirements:
+Three pallets have been developed in the runtime to accommodate the requirements:

 - **settlement-fflonk:** Contains the definition of the `submitProof` transaction and the logic to parse public inputs and verify the proof, invoking our `fflonk-verifier` crate.
 Once a proof is verified, it’s inserted into the merkle tree whose attestation is next to be published.